$71 billion dollars!!

 Over time, there are great benefits to building your personal brand as a visionary leader:

 - The media views you as a knowledgeable go-to-source for insights.

 - You build credibility for both your executive and company brands.

 - You create momentum and build greater awareness of your company.

 - You receive more invitations for media interviews, panels, and presentations.

-- Your company gains more in-bound traffic to its website.
+- An excellent way for link building so your company gains more in-bound traffic to its website.